 With summer approaching, I've given my Pimms Summer Fruit Tart recipe an update, with fresh new images, a revamped recipe including homemade pastry and top tips to avoid a soggy bottom!

-Summer's calling and it's bringing with it beautiful fresh fruit!
-Any excuse for my favourite classic Pimms Summer fruit tart packed full of strawberries, raspberries, red currants and more.
+But, there’s one dessert I don’t need any excuse to make – my twist on a classic Pimms Summer fruit tart, packed full of strawberries, raspberries, red currants and more.
 Sweet, indulgent and super simple.

 Looking out of the window this morning, you can tell that the beautiful month of June has finally arrived; the sun is out, the sky is blue and I might just think about wearing something a little summery today (ok, I'm still sat here in my pyjamas at the moment).